kemitchell/square-one-forms/confidentiality-ip.md

 - Your obligations for other _Confidential Information_ continue for five calendar years from the date your work with the company ended.

-## No License

-The company does not grant you any license for _Intellectual Property Rights_ in _Confidential Information_.

 ## No Warranty

 The company does not make any promise that _Confidential Information_ will be complete or accurate.